yhan337-alt/Making-journal/journal-pages/week-11.md

 ### 2. Practice Consultations

-The practice consultation was conducted with my peer Hyein, where we took turns asking and responding to the key consultation prompts.
+The practice consultation was conducted with my peer using the studio consultation questions in a timed format, which helped me practice explaining my project more clearly and fluently.

-During the practice consultation, I was able to clearly communicate the overall structure of my project, particularly the relationship between the Black Box and the Transparent Accumulation System.
-I found that my explanation of the interaction flow was generally coherent, and I could respond to questions about the concept and future scenario with reasonable clarity.
+I was able to explain the overall structure of my project and the relationship between the Black Box and the Transparent Accumulation System.
+My responses were generally clear and consistent, and I was able to communicate the main interaction flow without major difficulty.

-However, I noticed that I still rely too heavily on verbal explanation to make the system understandable, rather than ensuring that the interaction itself communicates meaning through its physical structure.
-This suggests that the clarity of my design logic and instruction system still needs further refinement, especially in how the marble-based accumulation system is understood as a translation of silent experiences into collective data.
+However, I noticed that I tend to focus more on describing the physical system itself rather than clearly articulating its conceptual position within broader discussions of data representation, participation, and visibility.
+As a result, my explanations sometimes lack conciseness and deeper critical framing.

-Moving forward, I want to focus on strengthening the legibility of the interaction without explanation, ensuring that participants can intuitively understand the process through design, structure, and sequencing alone.
-I also want to refine how I articulate the relationship between data, silence, and participation in a more concise and conceptually grounded way during the consultation, particularly by clearly linking the physical marble system to the idea of invisible participation becoming visible through accumulation.
+This also made me aware that I need to more clearly position my project within the idea of data physicalisation, where emotional and subjective experiences are translated into material and collective forms of data.
+For the final consultation, I will prepare more structured notes and focus on explaining both the system and its conceptual meaning more clearly and confidently.

 ---